viniciusbn/O365owaSignature/README.md

 https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps

-2st - Get the cert thumbprint from 1st step and hardcode it on the $CertThumb varible.
+2st - Get the certificate thumbprint from 1st step and hardcode it on the $CertThumb varible.

 3st - Set others varibles as needed on your deployment.